peteryuhang/Stream-Processing-With-Apache-Flink/ch3/ch3.md

 - For applications where speed is more important than accuracy, processing time comes in handy
 - Processing time offers low latency but results depend on the speed of processing and are not deterministic
 - Event time guarantees deterministic results and allows you to deal with events that are late or even out of order

+## State and Consistency Models

+- Supporting stateful operators comes with a few implementation challenges:
+  - **State management**: Efficiently manage the state and make sure it is protected from concurrent updates
+  - **State partitioning**: Is necessary for parallelization, partition the state by a key and manage the state of each partition independently
+  - **State recovery**: Ensuring that state can be recovered and results will be correct even in the presence of failures